‘Codependency’ was once a hot topic. What happened? Have the symptoms of codependency lessened? Or have we all just become better at hiding them?

 The opposite or flip-side of the codependency coin is ‘counter dependency‘.
 When we are counter dependent, we refuse any and all connection.
 And when a codependent steps out of a relationship without any support, they often go to this other extreme in an attempt to ‘prove’ they are ok.

 Do you see yourself in the above codependency symptoms?
 Feel it’s time to seek help?
 We connect you with therapists in central London who understand.
 Not in London?
-Our booking platform helps you find therapists across the UK and Skype therapists you can book from any country.
+Our booking platform helps you find therapists across the UK and online therapists you can book from any country.

 Have a question about codependency symptoms, or want to share your experience of codependency with other readers?
 Use the public comment box below.